SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-28-some-progress.md

   Hospital.

 <a href="{{ site.baseurl }}/images/2023-03-28-some-progress-emhoff-varadkar.jpg"><img src="{{ site.baseurl }}/images/2023-03-28-some-progress-emhoff-varadkar-thumb.jpg" width="400" height="200" alt="Doug Emhoff and Leo Varadkar: Separated at birth?" title="Doug Emhoff and Leo Varadkar: Separated at birth?" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
-So we have an Indian/Afro-Caribbean American woman, a Jewish man, an Indian Irish man, and his same-sex husband.
+So we have an Indian/Afro-Caribbean American woman, a Jewish American man, an Indian Irish man, and his same-sex Irish husband.
 I guess we _have_ made progress, especially since this photo was _not_ considered remarkable enough to be front-page news.

 Interestingly, people have remarked upon the resemblance between Doug Emhoff and Leo